cnorm35/bridgetown-blog/src/_posts/tailwind_darkmode.md

 folks reading this, it gives your site a real Geocities vibe.
 You might as well throw in a site counter.

-There's a suprising amount of finese that goes into getting a dark theme to look right and I have a ton of respect for those that can do it well.
+There's a surprising amount of finesse that goes into getting a dark theme to look right and I have a ton of respect for those that can do it well.
 I don't consider myself part of that group.
 Maybe you don't either and you need some help figuring out how you would like your site to look.